32 C

 Bommai said, "There is no provision under the Constitution for religious minorities."

-BJP government scrapped 4% reservation for Muslims saying religious minorities cannot be a reservation category.
+Saying that religious minorities cannot be a reservation category, the BJP government ditched 4% reservation for Muslims.
 But Jains and Christians are classified under the 2D quota category as per the order on March 27.
-And, there will be no backward-class quota for Muslims.

 In Karnataka, the Jains and Christians remain eligible for quota under the government.
-And the orders of reclassifying backward classes come under various categories for reservation in education and employment.
-This was after the Basavaraj Bommai-led BJP government scrapped the four percent quota for Muslims and placed them under the Economically Weaker Section (EWS) category.
-He said that religious minorities cannot be a reservation category.
+The orders of reclassifying backward classes come under various categories for reservation in education and employment.
+This happened after the Basavaraj Bommai-led BJP government tossed the four percent quota for Muslims and placed them under the Economically Weaker Section (EWS) category.
+Religious minorities cannot be a reservation category, he said.

 The government debated the agenda of reservation for dominant Vokkaliga and Lingayat communities in its last Cabinet Meeting on March 27.
 The hike facilitates by removing Muslims from the B2B Backward Classes Category.
 It says that the community received four percent of reservations.

-After the same, the reservation for the Vokkaligas and other castes in the 2C category went up to six percent from four percent.
-And that of Lingayat in the 2D category went up to seven percent from five percent.
+Then, reservations for the Vokkaligas and other castes in the 2C category went up to six percent from four percent.
+And up to seven percent from five percent that of Lingayat in the 2D category.
 Also, the government classifies Christians and Jains in the 2D category.

 In 1994, the Muslims were given a 2B reservation that was for the moderately backward class during the tenure of HD Deve Gowda.
-And after which they were classified as socially backward by the O Chinnappa Reddy Commission.
+After which they were classified as socially backward by the O Chinnappa Reddy Commission.

 Amit Shah congratulated the Bommai government by saying, ” Reservation granted to minorities was not constitutional.
 There is no provision in the Constitution to give reservation based on religion”.